 - The second Fund tranche supported the sustainable socio-economic reintegration of the populations affected by the conflict (internally displaced, repatriated refugees and ex-combatants) in Burundi, in support of the Government’s Reintegration Programme.
 The focus of the support was in the provinces of Bujumbura Rural, Bubanza and Cibitoke – three north-western provinces at risk of relapse due to extreme poverty, inter-group tensions and cross-border movement between Burundi and the Democratic Republic of Congo.

-- The third Fund tranche addresses four strategic priorities: (a) political dialogue and social cohesion; (b) youth participation in political and social life; (c) democratic exercise of human rights; and (d) peaceful resolution of land disputes.
+- The third Fund tranche was intended to address four strategic priorities, as follows: (a) political dialogue and social cohesion; (b) positive youth participation in political and social life; (c) democratic exercise of human rights; and (d) peaceful resolution of land disputes.
 In addition, the third tranche included fast start-up support for the UN Office of the High Commissioner for Human Rights, following the withdrawal of BNUB, which ensured its continued and uninterrupted presence at a crucial moment, including monitoring of and reporting on human rights in the electoral period.
 The third Peacebuilding Priority Plan was approved in February 2014, however to date (as of October 2015), about half of that allocation remained unprogrammed for a long time due to the changing context in Burundi and the situation around the elections, as well as the changes to the UN structure and composition which affected its programming capacity.
 This allocation was re-considered by the Joint Steering Committee in March 2016, which led to a new round of programming.
 The Priority Plan was also extended to June 2017.
 Below is a table with current projects.